hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01c-JSIntro.md

   + basics of debuging: seeing error messages
     + in the devtool console
     + in the "console tab" of source code editor

++ Browser devtool for debugging
+  + Swiss army knife of JavaScript: browser devtools, in particular, the devtool concole
+  + open dev tools of browser
+    + Windows: F12 (or ctrl-shift-i)
+    + MacOS: cmd-option-i
+  + console tab: error message or messages of `console.log(string)` JavaScript function displayed
+  + example" `console.log("Some JavaScript code has been executed");`
+  + code executed in sequence when the page is loaded
+  + error message to debug
+    + showing the error message in console tab
+    + click the top-right corner on the error message to show the source code
+    + the line causing error highlighted